Summary

 Some hotels offer dining programs and online shopping portals that make it possible to earn hotel points you can use toward free stays, and this is on top of the rewards you’re already earning with your credit card on the purchase.

-For example, with the IHG Rewards Club dining program, you’ll earn up to 8 points per dollar when you join, register any credit or debit card and eat at one of the more than 10,000 participating restaurants, bars and clubs with the same card.
+For example, with the IHG One Rewards dining program, you’ll earn up to 8 points per dollar, and there is usually a point incentive to join the club.
 Hilton is the other major hotel chain that has a dining program.

 “When eating out at home and while traveling, I always look for [partner] restaurants,” says Schroeder.
 “You’ll be surprised at how many restaurants participate.”

-If you shop a lot online, Wyndham and Choice Hotels both have online shopping malls that give you bonus points when you shop with partner retailers.
+If you shop a lot online, Choice Privileges has an online shopping mall that gives you bonus points when you shop with partner retailers.
 Just visit the hotel’s shopping portal first and click through to the retailer of your choice, then complete your purchase as normal.

 If you’re not loyal to either of those hotel programs, websites like Swagbucks use the same approach, but allow you to use your rewards earned to buy Hotels.com gift cards.
 This approach can give you more flexibility with your hotel stays – and again, the rewards you earn are on top of what you’re getting with your rewards credit card.